ga-curriculum/itb-installfest-early-2025/ubuntu/README.md

 sudo add-apt-repository ppa:git-core/ppa
 ```

 You may be prompted for your Ubuntu password.
 If you are, enter it.
-When prompted to continue, press **`Enter`**.
+When prompted to continue, press <kbd>Enter</kbd>.
 If you encounter an error during this process, check out the **Handling errors 💔** sub-section below.

 Then enter: